 Do they have full-time employees who help find you a job?
 Many schools offer only training and then throw you to the wolves to find your own job.

 Is the website useful to you?
-Are they transparent?
 Do they provide you with all the information you need to evaluate them and to make an informed decision?
-Does their website answer YOUR questions?
+Does their website answer YOUR questions about the cdl truck driving industry?
 If not, they are most likely either a small-time operation or a fly-by-night scam.
 If they do have a website, is it just nice and flashy?
-Does it actually provide you with their contact information, who they train for, and placement assistance?
+Does it actually provide you with their contact information, who they train for, and cdl truck driving job placement assistance?

-Does the school train for all major carriers?
+Does the cdl school train for all major carriers and then place you in a employment contract?
 Some truck driving schools don’t advertise themselves as contract trainers.
 These schools simply train for a pre-hired position with that company.
-If it’s not a contract training school, they will have all companies offering you positions.
-Depending on your circumstances and what needs you need, should determine whether you go to a school or a pre-hired position.
+If it’s not a contract training school, they will have all cdl companies offering you positions.
+Depending on your circumstances should determine whether you go to a school or a pre-hired position.

-Some states allow a truck driving school to employ their own CDL testers on-site.
+Some states allow a truck driving school to employ their own cdl testers on-site.
 Other states restrict CDL testing to only state facilities.
-If 3rd party testing is allowed in your state, does the school offer 3rd party testing on-site?
-Only the very best truck driving school is allowed by state governments to maintain 3rd party testing due to the large amount of documentation and regulation necessary.
-If a school isn’t a licensed 3rd party tester, you may find delays waiting in line with the graduates of all the other schools to take the CDL exam at a state facility, and you will end up waiting to start your new job.
+If 3rd party cdl testing is allowed in your state, does the school offer 3rd party cdl testing on-site?
+Only the very best truck driving school is allowed by state governments to maintain cdl 3rd party testing due to the large amount of documentation and regulation necessary.
+If a school isn’t a licensed cdl 3rd party tester, you may find delays waiting in line with the graduates of all the other cdl truck driving schools to take the CDL exam at a state facility, and you will end up waiting to start your new job.

-A ratio that’s too high means you won’t get the hands-on driving time and one-on-one instruction you need to become a skilled and competent driver.
+A student ratio that’s too high means you won’t get the hands-on cdl truck driving time and one-on-one instruction you need to become a skilled and competent truck driver.

-If you would like more information on Free CDL schools, freecdlschools.com is a great place to check out to learn about new opportunities.
+If you would like more information on Free CDL truck driving schools, freecdlschools.com is a great place to check out to learn about new opportunities.